-The bill amends various sections of Minnesota Statutes related to transportation, specifically focusing on project assessment criteria and greenhouse gas emission targets.
-It requires applicable entities to perform impact assessments for transportation projects before their inclusion in state or metropolitan improvement programs.
-If a project does not conform to the established criteria, entities must either alter the project, interlink mitigation strategies, or halt development.
-The bill also clarifies that certain projects related to transportation safety are excluded from these assessments and establishes a timeline for assessing projects based on specific criteria.
+This bill amends various sections of the Minnesota Statutes related to transportation, specifically focusing on project assessment criteria, mitigation activities for vehicle miles traveled requirements, and greenhouse gas emission targets.
+Key changes include the requirement for applicable entities to perform impact assessments for projects before their inclusion in transportation improvement programs, ensuring that projects conform to updated greenhouse gas emissions reduction targets.
+The bill also clarifies that certain projects, particularly those related to transportation safety, are excluded from the assessment criteria.
+Additionally, it establishes a timeline for assessing projects based on a portfolio approach rather than individually, with specific dates set for implementation.

-Additionally, the bill modifies transportation policy goals to emphasize the importance of minimizing fatalities and injuries, enhancing economic development, and promoting environmentally friendly transportation options.
-It introduces new greenhouse gas emissions reduction targets and mandates that vehicle miles traveled reduction targets are secondary to safety goals.
-The effective date for these changes is set for the day following final enactment, applying to plans or projects assessed thereafter.
+Furthermore, the bill modifies the state's transportation policy goals to emphasize the importance of minimizing fatalities and injuries, enhancing economic development, and promoting environmentally friendly transportation options.
+It introduces new language that prioritizes greenhouse gas emissions reduction targets and outlines the need for performance targets to be established on a regular basis.
+The bill also emphasizes that vehicle miles traveled reduction targets are secondary to safety goals, ensuring that safety remains a primary focus in transportation planning.
+All amendments are effective the day following final enactment and apply to plans or projects assessed on or after that date.

 Statutes affected: